ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - a seperate algo/code handles the diff types of objects, versus each object type knowing how to handle itself
 - composition - seperate types/classes for different behaviors, then compose them together in a new class
     - versus pure inherience approach where they are all related in the same inheritence tree
-- dependency injection - A class accepts the objects it requires from an injector instead of creating the objects directly
+- dependency injection - A class accepts the objects it requires from an injector instead of creating the objects itself internally
 - composition vs dependency injection
     - seem like very similar ideaas, but dependency injection is more decoupled
     - good SO example: https://stackoverflow.com/questions/21022012/difference-between-dependency-and-composition
-        - `Address` is a injected(it's **outside**) into `Employee`, user could inject a diff `Address` type, has access to it's API still
+        - `Address` is injected(it's **outside**) into `Employee`, user could inject a diff `Address` type, has access to it's API still
         - `Car` **internally** instantiates an `Engine` type, and is composed of it
             - in non-composition, functionality of `Engine` might be part of `Car` code or `Car` superclass code
             - it's not DI b/c we can't choose what `Engine` type to inject or access it's API